Heaven Beside You: Lyrics

 "Heaven Beside You" was written by Jerry Cantrell after the break-up with his girlfriend of seven years, Courtney Clarke.
-Cantrell was unable to remain faithful to the woman who he described as "the most beautiful girl I've ever seen in my life," and added, "I still love her, but I'm too much of a fucking wolf—kill, attack, move on...It's so tough when you're so used to being hard.
+Cantrell was unable to remain faithful to the woman whom he described as "the most beautiful girl I've ever seen in my life," and added, "I still love her, but I'm too much of a fucking wolf—kill, attack, move on...It's so tough when you're so used to being hard.
 You can't tell an oak tree to be a pine."

 In the liner notes of 1999's Music Bank box set collection, Jerry Cantrell said of the song:

 Another attempt to reconcile the fact that my life and paths are tearing me apart from the person I love.
 All the things I write about her are a way for me to maybe speak to her, express things I could never express.

 Release and reception

-"Heaven Beside You" was released as a single in 1996.
+"Heaven Beside You" was released as a single on January 29, 1996.
 "Heaven Beside You" peaked at number 52 on the Billboard Hot 100 Airplay chart, making it Alice in Chains' second-highest charting single after "No Excuses".
 "Heaven Beside You" peaked at number three on the Billboard Mainstream Rock Tracks chart and at number six on the Billboard Modern Rock Tracks chart.
-"Heaven Beside You" reached the top 40 in the UK.
+"Heaven Beside You" reached the top 40 in the UK and is their highest-charting song in Australia.

 Allmusic's Steve Huey regarded the song "among the band's best work."
 Ned Raggett of Allmusic said that the song "continued in the vein of Jar of Flies with its lead acoustic riff and generally low-key presentation" and added that "Cantrell's electric work is some of his best, moving beyond the admittedly powerful blasts of feedback he was known for to find a new, textured approach that balanced volume with a richer, less oppressive feel."